A Brief History of New York University

 Under John Sexton, who became president in 2002 after coming to NYU as a faculty member and then serving as dean of the Law School, NYU’s reach and stature grew still further, securing its position as one of the world’s premier research universities and a global leader in higher education in the 21st century.

 Early in President Sexton’s tenure, the University identified a key strategic priority: the need to expand, strengthen, and energize the arts and sciences, the academic core of the University.
 From 2004 to 2009, the Partners program—led by a gift of $60 million from six trustees and matched by another $150 million in University funds—resulted in the most rapid expansion of NYU’s faculty in its history.
 With 125 positions added to the arts and science faculty—an increase of some 20 percent—and significant renovations made to academic facilities, the Partners program had a transformative effect on scores of academic departments.

 Another recent academic milestone was the re-establishment of engineering at NYU for the first time since the sale of the Bronx campus in the 1970s.
 After beginning a successful affiliation with Brooklyn’s Polytechnic University in 2008, a full merger between the two schools resulted in the creation of the NYU Polytechnic School of Engineering in 2014, renamed the NYU Tandon School of Engineering in 2015.

-The past decade has seen the founding of several prominent institutes and centers as well, including the Institute for the Study of the Ancient World (2006), the Center for Urban Science and Progress (2012), and the Global Institute of Public Health (2012).
-In 2015, the University’s Board of Trustees approved the creation of a newly formed Faculty of Health that encompasses an independent College of Global Public Health, the College of Dentistry, and the newly independent College of Nursing, renamed the Rory Meyers College of Nursing in 2016.
+The past decades have seen the founding of several prominent institutes and centers as well, including the Institute for the Study of the Ancient World (2006), the Center for Urban Science and Progress (2012), and the Global Institute of Public Health (2012).
+In 2015, the College of Global Public Health was established (renamed the School of Global Public Health in 2019).
+The Long Island School of Medicine was established in 2019.